Techtesh/AWS-CLF-C01-test/Questions.md

 ### Which of the following is an advantage of consolidated billing on AWS?

-- [ ] Volume pricing qualification.
+- [y] Volume pricing qualification.
-- [ ] Shared access permissions.
+- [ ] Shared access permissions. #m?
 - [ ] Multiple bills per account.
 - [ ] Eliminates the need for tagging.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which services are parts of the AWS serverless platform?
+GG
 - [ ] Amazon EC2, Amazon S3, Amazon Athena.
 - [ ] Amazon Kinesis, Amazon SQS, Amazon EMR.
-- [ ] AWS Step Functions, Amazon DynamoDB, Amazon SNS.
+- [y] AWS Step Functions, Amazon DynamoDB, Amazon SNS.
 - [ ] Amazon Athena, Amazon Cognito, Amazon EC2.

 **[⬆ Back to Top](#table-of-contents)**